Back to blog

 • History: every probe is recorded for 90 days.
 The list page shows a daily bar chart of your selected window (7 / 30 / 90 days).
 The detail page shows the last 100 probes in a table with status, duration, and error.

-• Alerts: down and recovered emails route to the same Resend pipeline you already configured for failed scheduled jobs (Settings → Notifications → sendToEmails).
+• Alerts: down and recovered emails route to the same notification list you already configured for failed scheduled jobs (Settings → Notifications → sendToEmails).
 No second inbox to manage.

 • Lifecycle: pause / resume, edit name / URL / interval / threshold, delete with confirm.
 All in the per-monitor detail page.